patiljayesh2025/ai-chatbot/readme.md

 ### Step 4 : Create Hugging Face Token

-Create a Hugging Face token from the Hugging Face website and assign it the necessary permissions.
+Create a Hugging Face token from the Hugging Face website and assign it the necessary permissions (Permission - Make calls to the serverless Inference API).
 Then, add the token to the .env file

 ```
 HF_TOKEN = "Your Hugging Face Token"